Self-Paced Makerspace

 Lack of knowledge initially prevents people from getting involved.

-Take the Makerspace to shed light on the emotional barriers to entering the space.
+Take the Makerspace shed light on the emotional barriers to entering the space.
 Participants remarked that they all previously had known about the space, but they hadn’t entered or used the space.
 They explained that they didn’t know it was for them, and they didn’t know how to use it.
 Education can help create a more approachable environment.
-Take the Makerspace provided a low-stakes way for new makers to get involved.
+Take the Makerspace provided a friendly introduction to the makerspace.

 Using self-paced learning to enable patrons' exploration of the space.